• Level of education

 Description

-The first part is dedicated to linear analog electronics for conditioning and processing information, particularly from sensors.
+The first part is dedicated to linear analog electronics used for conditioning and processing information, particularly from sensors.

 Read more